 B12: Vitamin B12 has been shown to improve sperm quality and production.
-It also may help to boost the endometrium lining in egg fertilization, decreasing the chances of miscarriage.
-Some studies have found that a deficiency of B12 may increase the chances of irregular ovulation, and in severe cases stop ovulation altogether and interfere with implantation of an embryo.
+It also may help to boost the endometrial lining in egg fertilization, decreasing the chances of miscarriage.
+Some studies have found that a deficiency of B12 may increase the chances of irregular ovulation and, in severe cases, stop ovulation altogether and interfere with implantation of an embryo.

 Folic Acid/Folate: Perhaps one of the best-known vitamins necessary for pregnancy is folic acid, the common supplement form of naturally occurring folate, which is found in many foods.
 This vitamin helps prevent neural tube defects as well as congenital heart defects, cleft lips, limb defects, and urinary tract anomalies in developing fetuses.
 Deficiency in folic acid may increase the risk of preterm labor, fetal growth retardation, and low birth weight.
 Deficiency may also increase the homocysteine level in the blood, which can lead to spontaneous abortion and pregnancy complications, such as placental abruption and preeclampsia.

 Food sources of folate: liver, lentils, pinto beans, garbanzo beans, asparagus, spinach, black beans, navy beans, kidney beans, collard greens.

-Iron: Studies have shown that women who do not get sufficient amounts of iron may suffer anovulation (lack of ovulation) and possibly poor egg health, which can inhibit pregnancy at a rate 60% higher than those with sufficient iron stores in their blood,” share researchers from India in their 2014 report in the International Journal of Current Research and Academic Review.
+Iron: “Women who do not get sufficient amounts of iron may suffer anovulation (lack of ovulation) and possibly poor egg health, which can inhibit pregnancy at a rate 60% higher than those with sufficient iron stores in their blood,” share researchers from India in their 2014 report in the International Journal of Current Research and Academic Review.

 Food sources: Lentils, spinach, sesame seeds, kidney beans, pumpkin seeds (raw), venison, garbanzo beans, navy beans, molasses, beef.